jacoboforero/franklin-terminal/functions/src/layers/ingestion/README.md

-# Ingestion Layer
+# Ingestion Layer (NewsAPI Only)

 ## Overview

-The ingestion layer is responsible for fetching raw data from external sources and transforming it into our standardized format.
+The ingestion layer is responsible for fetching raw data from NewsAPI and transforming it into our standardized format.
 This is the **first layer** in the Franklin Terminal data pipeline.

 ## Architecture

 ```
 ingestion/
 ├── sources/           # Data source handlers
-│   ├── reuters/      # Reuters API/RSS handler
 │   ├── newsapi/      # NewsAPI handler
-│   ├── politico/     # Politico RSS handler
-│   ├── fred/         # FRED API handler
-│   ├── bloomberg/    # Bloomberg RSS handler
 │   ├── base-handler.js    # Base handler class
 │   ├── data-schema.js     # Standardized article schema
 │   └── index.js           # Source registry